 We do accept some donations of beginner method books in excellent condition, on a very limited basis.
 Please call us at (314) 285-5852 or email firstname.lastname@example.org to speak with Kayia about your potential donation.

 How do I apply for piano lessons?

 You may apply for lessons on our website by clicking the “FREE LESSONS” tab and filling out the online application.
+First-time students must first register for our group piano classes, and “test in” to our private lesson slots.
 Please note that we run on a “school-year” format, and registration typically fills up quickly in the Fall and Spring.

 Are the piano lessons free?

 Yes, based on your ability to show need (i.e. proof of income, receiving government assistance, on disability or SSI or other extenuating circumstances).
 The only thing we ask you to pay for is the piano books you’ll be learning from.
 We ask for a flat yearly donation of $20.00, which will cover any and all materials for that entire school year.
 Our goal is to provide free lessons to those who would not otherwise be able to afford it.

 If my income is too high for the free tuition, can my child still attend the piano school?